 - Day 10: Email and then a call

 It is not only important to establish the frequency of touches but also to diversify the approaches.
 For example, by combining two faculties - visual (email) and auditory (call or voicemail) you will double the impact of your message and increase the chance of receiving the answer.
 Besides, personalize phone calls by using specific information about prospects.
 Do research on your client before making a call at different websites and social media for tracking publicly available information (for example, whether your client’s company is going to have a new location or they have recently won a large contract/ funding, etc.).
 The more information you gather, the better selling position you are going to have.
-As for emails, you can add value to them by attaching articles with useful marketing material for keeping prospect’s interest and enriching further conversation.
+As for emails, you can add value to them by attaching articles with useful marketing material for keeping prospect’s interest and enriching the further conversation.

 This is general sales cadence model, but it gives guidance to sales reps on how to consistently follow-up leads.
 Certainly, after 10 days, you should continue sales cadence but with reduced frequency.